 Ray Phillips, lead vocalist and bass guitarist for the Nashville Teens, was born in Cardiff, Wales in 1939.

-Billy Francis, keyboardist for Dr. Hook and the Medicine Show, was born in Mississippi in 1942.
+Billy Francis, keyboardist for Dr. Hook and the Medicine Show, was born in Sacramento, CA in 1942.

 Barbara Lynn, R&B and electric blues singer, songwriter, and guitarist, was born in Beaumont, TX in 1942.